ShizCalev/MGSPatriotFix/README.md

 - Option to increase the resolution of the game's shadows.
 - Option to disable pause on focus loss (e.g. when alt-tabbing.)
 - Option for raw mouse input / disabling mouse acceleration.
+- Option to swap X/O (Confirm/Cancel) buttons in menus.

 #### Peace Walker Specific Features
 - Option to force the game's higher resolution settings for users with monitors smaller than 1440p/4K.